simonbyrne/simonbyrne.github.io/notes/fastmath.md

-The problem here is that the compiler generally isn't allowed to make this optimization: it requires evaluating the sum in a different association grouping than was specified in the code, and so can give different results.
+The problem here is that the compiler generally isn't allowed to make this optimization: it requires evaluating the sum in a different association grouping than was specified in the code, and so can give different results[^4].
 Though in this case it is likely harmless (or may even improve accuracy[^2]), this is not always the case.

 ### Compensated arithmetic